vkleer/CI_PP1_TD/README.md

 </details>

 ### Contact
-- Provides users with a way to contact the site owner
+- Provides users with a way to contact the website owner
 - Covers user story **8** and **12**

 <details><summary>Screenshot of Contact</summary>